- Public Works

 - In 1986, pipe solder containing greater than 0.2% lead was banned for residential plumbing purposes.
 At the same time, Congress put restrictions on the lead content of faucets, pipes, and other plumbing materials.

 - If you suspect elevated lead levels from your drinking water, testing can be conducted to determine if lead levels are safe.
 Please call 978-318-3250 for more information.

 - The following actions can help reduce possible exposure to lead from your drinking water:

-- Flush your water tap for several minutes (until it is noticeably colder) prior to drinking or cooking with your tap water.
-This brings in fresh water that has not been exposed to your plumbing system for an extended amount of time (sources of lead are typically in your home plumbing system).
-Better yet, collect a gallon of it and store it in your refrigerator for future use.
+- Flush your cold water tap for several minutes, or until the water is noticeably colder, prior to drinking or cooking with your tap water.
+This brings in fresh water from the distribution system that has not been exposed to your internal plumbing for an extended period of time (this is important, as -most sources of lead are typically found in your home plumbing system).
+Better yet, collect a gallon of water once you’ve flushed your pipes and store it in your refrigerator for future use.

 - Replace older fixtures in your home that may contain elevated levels of lead.
 Do not use your hot water tap to collect water for drinking or cooking with.
 This is because metals, like lead and copper, dissolve into hot water faster than cold water from your household plumbing.

 - Replace lead service lines if present.
 For help determining if your service line contains lead and for additional information on our Lead Service Line Replacement Program, please call the Water & Sewer Division at 978-318-3250.